Part 1: Creating a child care emergency preparedness plan

 The plan should also include an emergency evacuation and relocation diagram with:

-- The designated location outside of the child care home or center where all caregivers and children meet to ensure everyone has exited the building safely;
+- The location outside of the child care home or center where all caregivers and children meet to ensure everyone has exited the building safely

-- Plans for parent or caregiver pick up; and
+- Plans for parent or caregiver pick up

-- The designated location inside the building where all caregivers and children will take shelter.
+- The location inside the building where all caregivers and children will take shelter

-You will want to make sure that your plan includes (and you follow up on getting) any needed supplies and a list of each child, their parent or guardian and contact information as well as any allergies, medications, or other special care needs.
-You should also have phone numbers for all staff members, passwords for important online systems, contact information for property managers or landlords, a list of all approved repair companies, such as plumbers, electricians, pest control companies, and account numbers for financial institutions and utility services.
+Make sure your plan includes (and you follow up on getting) supplies and a list of each child, their parent or guardian and contact information as well as any allergies, medications, or other special care needs.
+Have phone numbers for all staff members, passwords for important online systems, contact information for property managers or landlords, a list of all approved repair companies, such as plumbers, electricians, pest control companies, and account numbers for financial institutions and utility services.
 The more sensitive information may be kept separately with limited access to staff.

-Designate at least one person on your team as the person in charge if you are not available.
-If you have staff, this could be an assistant director, administrative assistant, or trusted lead teacher.
-Choose someone that is willing and able to take charge in an emergency and make sure that person is trained on the protocols of how each situation should be handled if you are not present.
+Designate at least one person on your team as the person in charge if you're not available.
+If you have staff, this can be an assistant director, administrative assistant, or trusted lead teacher.
+Choose someone that is willing and able to take charge in an emergency and make sure that person is trained on how each situation should be handled if you're not there.

-Keeping physical copies of the emergency preparedness plan (in addition to digital ones) allows for easier accessibility in instances where electronic access may not be possible.
-It also allows for the plan to travel with the person in charge should they need to move to another location.
-To create your binder, you should gather all your documents in a way that preserves their order and keeps the pages safe.
+Keep physical copies of the emergency preparedness plan (in addition to digital ones) in a binder for times where electronic access isn't possible.
+This also makes it easier for the plan to travel with the person in charge if they need to move to another location.
+To create your binder, gather all documents in a way that preserves their order and keeps the pages safe.
 An easy way to do so is to invest in a 3-ring binder where you can use plastic sheet protectors for easy organization.
-Your binder should have designated sections for each component of your emergency preparedness plan – like chapters in a book.
-Creating a table of contents is a great idea and will help your employees find the sections they are looking for.
-It is recommended that you keep two printed copies of your emergency preparedness plan along with one saved on your computer and another at an off-site location.
+Your binder should have designated sections for each part of your emergency preparedness plan – like chapters in a book.
+Including a table of contents is a great idea helps your employees find the sections they're looking for.
+Keep two printed copies of your emergency preparedness plan along with one saved on your computer and another at an off-site location.
 This way, for example, if you have a home fire that destroys the print copies and your computer, you still have a copy.
-When creating your emergency preparedness plan, it is important to remember that it should be written in the language or languages needed so that anyone within your business can easily understand the actions to take either during an emergency or in your absence.
+Remember that your plan should be written in the language or languages needed so anyone within your business can easily understand the actions to take either during an emergency or in your absence.

 Step 3: share the plan

-Sharing your plan with all staff members is very important.
-Even if an employee is not the designated person in charge, everyone should be very familiar with your emergency preparedness plan.
-It is recommended that you make the review of your emergency preparedness plan part of your onboarding process with all new staff and that employees review the plan at scheduled intervals, at least yearly.
+Share your plan with all staff members.
+Even if an employee is not the designated person in charge, everyone should be familiar with your emergency preparedness plan.
+It's recommended that you have new staff review the emergency preparedness plan as part of your onboarding process.
+All employees should regularly review the plan at least yearly.
 An easy way to do this is to review the plan with everyone during a staff meeting.
-After review, each person should sign off that they have reviewed and understand the emergency preparedness plan.
-Make sure you provide time for staff members to ask questions or provide suggestions if they have them.
+After review, each staff member should sign off that they have reviewed and understand the emergency preparedness plan.
+Make sure you provide time for staff members to ask questions or provide suggestions if they have any.

-Communicating how emergencies will be handled with parents and families is essential.
-This information should be written down for families in your child care parent contract in a section about your emergency preparedness plan upon signing up.
-When reviewing with families, stress your notification plan to explain how you will communicate with them during and after emergencies and make them aware of all evacuation locations.
+Information about your plan should be included in your child care parent contract in a section about your emergency preparedness plan.
+When reviewing with families, explain how you'll communicate with them during and after emergencies and notify them of evacuation locations.

 Step 4: hold drills and revise your plan